pchemguy/spec-kit/templates/commands/checklist.md

 - If candidate items > 40, prioritize by risk and impact
 - Merge near-duplicate items
 - If many low-impact edge cases, combine into one item, e.g.:
-    "Are edge cases X, Y, Z addressed in requirements?
-[Coverage]"
+    "Are edge cases X, Y, Z addressed in requirements?"